Wildlife - Species

 Typical Flock Pattern

-- Usually silent.
-Drakes squeak and have a guttural note; hens quack weakly.
+Both males and female are usually silent.
+During courtship drakes squeak and have a guttural note, and hens quack weakly.

 - Stragglers migrate south in mid-fall, but the largest numbers move just ahead of freezeup.